pipe-cd/pipecd/docs/content/en/docs/user-guide/event-watcher.md

 You first need to set-up the `pipectl`:

 - Install it on your CI system or where you want to run according to [this guide](/docs/user-guide/command-line-tool/#installation).
-- And then you grab the API key to which the `READ_WRITE` role is attached according to [this guide](/docs/user-guide/command-line-tool/#authentication).
+- Grab the API key to which the `READ_WRITE` role is attached according to [this guide](/docs/user-guide/command-line-tool/#authentication).

 Once you're all set up, pushing a new Event to the control-plane by the following command: